-Usually they encounter a problem that their parent has failed to leave the family home to their heirs, such a child or other family member.
+Usually, they encounter a problem that their parent failed to leave the family home to their heirs, such a child or other family member.
 Either the parent failed to leave a will or they failed to deed the property to their heirs before passing.
-To be clear, when it comes to leaving a home to adult child, a parent does not necessarily need to have a will provided that the parent names their intended beneficiary in a deed.
+To be clear regarding leaving a home to an adult child, a parent does not necessarily need to have a will if the parent names their intended beneficiary in a deed.
 Even then, if there is no deed or the deed is drafted incorrectly, then legal title to property still cannot be conveyed.

 Real Estate and Probate

 There are several ways to administer an estate in the probate court.
 Depending on the circumstances, an heir may be able to use a simplified process where there is minimal probate court involvement.
 When choosing the “simplified” route, there are two avenues to take: Informal unsupervised administration or formal unsupervised administration.

 Informal (Application for Informal Probate and/or Appointment of Personal Representative)

 If the decedent dies testate (with a will) or if all those with equal right to appointment as Personal Representatives agree on who should be appointed, then it is best to apply for an informal probate proceeding.